-Based on the analyses provided, operation of Alternative 1, 2, or 3 would not have a substantial adverse effect, either directly or through habitat modifications, on winter-run Chinook salmon compared to the NAA.
+Based on the analyses provided, operation of Alternative 1, 2, or 3 would not have a substantial adverse effect, either directly or through habitat modifications, on winter-run Chinook salmon.
 In consideration of the analyses within the preceding subsections of this impact discussion and summarized above, operation impacts of Alternative 1, 2, or 3 would be less than significant.
 No mitigation is necessary.

 Operation effects on Chinook salmon would be the same as described above for CEQA.
-In-Delta and upstream operational effects of Alternatives 1, 2, and 3 on winter-run Chinook salmon generally would be limited.
+In-Delta and upstream operational effects of the Project on winter-run Chinook salmon generally would be limited.
 Related to temperature effects, observations of exceedance plots and differences in modeled mean monthly temperatures by water year type indicate that Alternatives 1, 2, and 3 and the NAA would be predominantly similar among alternatives during the period of presence of each life stage of winter-run Chinook salmon.
 However, the Martin and Anderson models predict that Alternative 3, during Critically Dry Water Years, would have slightly lower winter-run egg mortality due to temperatures as compared to the NAA.
 In addition, SALMOD predicts a slight reduction in mortality and increase in annual production, particularly under Alternative 3, relative to the NAA in the Sacramento River.

-As described in Chapter 2, the Project's diversion criteria include a pulse flow protection measure at Bend Bridge and a minimum flow requirement at Wilkins Slough, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions in the NAA.
+As described in Chapter 2, the Project's diversion criteria include restrictions to maintain Bend Bridge and Wilkins Slough flows, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to the NAA.
 Thus, the Project would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for winter-run Chinook salmon.
-Also described in Chapter 2, Alternatives 1, 2, and 3 include pulse flow protection measures to be applied to precipitation-generated pulse flow events.
+Also described in Chapter 2, the Project includes pulse flow protection measures to be applied to precipitation-generated pulse flow events.
 There is also a 10,700-cfs Wilkins Slough bypass flow threshold from October 1 through June 14, corresponding with the threshold identified by Michel et al. (2021).
-Operation of Alternative 1, 2, or 3 would have no adverse effect on winter-run Chinook salmon compared to the NAA.
+Operation of Alternative 1, 2, or 3 would have no adverse effect on winter-run Chinook salmon.